elielodeveloper/100-days-of-code/log.md

 **Today´s Progress**: Today I've done the "CSS flexbox" module and get the started with "CSS grid" from @freeCodeCamp.
 Also, I just had restarted a React course from Udemy made by @ste_grider !!!

 **Thoughts:** ...

+### Day 4: November 17, 2018

+**Today´s Progress**: Today I've done the "CSS Grid"Module from @freeCodeCamp !!!
+Actually, I'm feeling really excited 'cause I'm near to get my first freeCodeCamp certification!!!🤗  Also I've done some progress at React course from Udemy

+**Thoughts:** ...

+### Day 5: November 18, 2018

+**Today´s Progress**: Although I've gotten some progress studying React at udemy's course I've struggled with freecodecamp "responsive web design projects".

+**Thoughts:** Maybe it will be good to revise some fundamentals.